sm13/rePocket/README.md

 ## Current Features

-* Downloads the latest 10 _articles_
+* Downloads the latest 10 _articles_ since the previous request

+* Archive articles in Pocket by moving them to the folder Pocket/Archive in the reMarkable.
+Syncs when running rePocket!

-* The tool can be built and run in a host to create all the files necessary to create the folder and its contents and add them to the device via SSH
+* The tool can be built and run in a host to generate all the files necessary to create the folder and its contents and add them to the device via SSH

 * The installation should be impervious to reMarkable updates

 ## Future Features

-* Download only the latest new (or different) articles

-* Keep the articles synced with Pocket, including archivhing articles read in the reMarkable
+* Adding images to the articles

+For a full list visit registered [enhancements](https://github.com/sm13/rePocket/labels/enhancement)

 ## Installation